lunaxlam/luna-lam-fun-with-ai-app/README.md

 ```
 http://localhost:3000
 ```
-You can now run *Fun with AI*.
+You can now run *Hello AI*.
 Enjoy!